yousong/build-scripts/README.md

 	yum -y groupinstall "Development Tools"
 	yum-builddep openvpn

-When dependencies cannot be satisfied by system package manager, we build the required version ourself.
+When dependencies cannot be satisfied by system package manager, we can build the required version ourself.

+## FAQ

+### Steps to setup environment variables to use the built binaries

+	# Use installed binaries
+	export PATH=$INSTALL_PREFIX/bin:$INSTALL_PREFIX/sbin:$PATH

+	# Use installed manpages
+	MANPATH="$INSTALL_PREFIX/share/man:$(manpath)"

+### `sudo: flowtop: command not found`

+Most of the time `sudo` will use a predefined `PATH` for its child process, thus the ones not in that directory list cannot be found.

+Using absolute path to the binary can workaround this

+	sudo `which flowtop` -h

-## Versioned symbols
+### Versioned symbols

 On Debian, Warning messages like the follow can be emitted by dynamic loader